Defining A Polar Vortex And Highlighting Its Potential Dangers

 These are some of the dangerous conditions and health risks that existed during this period.

-Roads were instantly iced over, especially with black ice, making it extremely slippery and dangerous to drive on.
-(You can read more in-depth detail about black ice and other cold/ice-related phenomena in this article.)
+Roads were instantly iced over, especially with black ice, making them extremely slippery and dangerous to drive on.

 The accompanying snowfall on roads and railways in many areas made travel almost impossible, and commuters got stuck on roads across the country.